 Let me explain the basics of AdSense, and why it is the best advertising platform available at this time.

-Let me explain the basic of Adsense first and how Adsense is the best advertising platform at the moment.
-Adsense is a contextual ad network and when I say contextual, it means ads which are displayed on the page are relevant to the topic of the post.
-For example, if you are running a Web hosting blog and you installed a Blog to promote your hosting business.
-Just to add more into your revenue stream, you added Adsense and here you go, indirectly instead of promoting your own business, you are promoting your competitor business.
-As, most of the Adsense ads which will be shown will be relevant to hosting and domain sites, and just for few cents & if you are lucky, may be for few $, you just sent away one prospective client from your site.
+AdSense is a contextual ad network, which means that the ads that are displayed on the page are relevant to the topic of the post.
+For example, let’s say you are running a web hosting blog and you are trying to promote your hosting business.
+To increase your revenue stream you use AdSense, and instead of promoting your own business, you are suddenly inadvertently promoting your competitor’s similar business due to the contextual relationship.
+This occurs because most of the AdSense ads shown will be relevant to hosting and domain sites, but not only YOUR hosting and domain sites!
+So for just a few cents (or a few dollars if you’re lucky) you may be sending away a prospective client from your site.

 It devalues your brand

-When you start to monetize your site with various types of adverts, you are also lessening the values of your own business brand.
-You are actually passing your brand to every ad you insert on each pages of your site.
+When you start to monetize your site with various types of advertisements, you are also decreasing the value of your own business brand.
+You are actually cheapening your brand with every AdSense ad you insert on the pages of your site.

-It is an opportunity for your competitors
+You are providing an opportunity for your competitors

-Every click also means a higher bounce rate for your web business because your visitor is actually leaving your site once they click an Adsense ads.
+Every click also means a higher bounce rate for your web business, because your visitor is actually leaving your site once they click an AdSense ad.